About using business time spans

 Business time spans let you define the working days and hours for your organization.
 You can define daily working hours, weekends, and holidays.
 You can use the business hours to restrict when certain events happen in a workflow process.

 For example, in a Dialog Workflow component in Workflow Designer, you can set a Late Date and a Due Date for the task that the component creates.
-If you do not want the dates to occur on a weekend or a holiday; use a business time span to define when they can occur.
+If you do not want the dates to occur on weekends or holidays; use a business time span to define when they can occur

 You can set a business time span in three places: in the Business TimeSpan Editor, in a project's Publishing tab, or in individual components.
 The Business TimeSpan Editor creates global business time spans.
 You can use global business time spans in any project.
 After you create a business time span in the Business TimeSpan Editor, you can use that time span in any project without additional configuration.